patgrosse/CloudflareDNSUpdater/README.md

 name = subdomain.domain.com
 ```

+## Docker

+This project ships with a Dockerfile providing a basic Alpine Linux based container.
+Its usage is analogue to the standard CLI:

+1. Build: `docker build . -t patgrosse/cfdnsupdater`
+2. Use: `docker run --net=host -v <path/to/configfile.ini>:/config.ini patgrosse/cfdnsupdater --config /config.ini <arguments>`

+Example:

+`docker run --net=host -v /home/patrick/.secrets/dns_config.ini:/config.ini patgrosse/cfdnsupdater --config /config.ini -6 --auto netlink`

+### Docker compose
+See `docker-compose.yml` for an example.

 ## Notes

-* You have to create the DNS entry at Cloudflare yourself, it is not created automatically by this tool
+* You have to create the DNS entry at Cloudflare yourself, it is not created automatically by this tool.